lokitparas/payment_mcp/README.md

 ## Development

-The application uses a microservice architecture with MCP (Message Channel Provider) for inter-service communication.
+The application uses an architecture with MCP for inter-service communication.
 Each backend service exposes its functionality as MCP tools that can be used by the LLM agent.

 ### Project Structure